What Is Early-Onset Alzheimer’s Disease?

-Because Alzheimer's robs you of your memory, your ability to think clearly, and ultimately to take care of yourself, you'll need a strong support system.
-Turn to family, friends, and local chapters of the Alzheimer's Association and other groups to get started making a plan for the rest of your life.
+Because Alzheimer's takes away your memory and your ability to think clearly and, ultimately, to take care of yourself, you'll need a strong support system.
+Turn to family, friends, and local chapters of the Alzheimer's Association, and other groups to get started making a plan for the rest of your life.

 Most experts believe that Alzheimer's disease is caused by a buildup of a protein in the brain called amyloid.
 Too much affects the way you think.